Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

 -   Managing running component context

     For the running components, you can retrieve the component running context and operate on it.
-You can [manage thec component running context](#manage_context) with the `Tizen.Applications.ComponentBased.ComponentManager` class.
+You can [manage the component running context](#manage_context) with the `Tizen.Applications.ComponentBased.ComponentManager` class.

 -   Getting component information